WasmEdge/docs/docs/deploy/crun.md

 echo: name=WasmEdge
 ```

-Next, you can try to run it in [Kubernetes](./use-case/kubernetes-crio.md)!
+Next, you can try to run it in [Kubernetes]!